Board & Advisors

 Bruce served as a top lawyer in the Senate for almost two decades working for Senator Patrick Leahy of Vermont.
 As Chief Counsel and Staff Director for the Senate Judiciary Committee, he coordinated the Democratic staff of the Senate Judiciary Committee and worked with his Republican counterparts, Senate leadership, the House, and the administrations of Presidents Clinton, George W. Bush and Obama.
 Matters within the jurisdiction of the Committee included nominations of Supreme Court justices and other Federal judicial and top-ranking executive branch nominees; national security matters, including the USA PATRIOT Act and the Foreign Intelligence Surveillance Act, civil rights matters including the Voting Rights Act and hate crimes legislation, the Violence Against Women Reauthorization Act and the Trafficking Victims Protection Act; intellectual property laws, including patent law reform, privacy protection, antitrust, business competition and consumer protection laws; federal law enforcement and assistance to state and local law enforcement; and oversight of various federal government activities.
 Bruce graduated from Stanford University, and from the University of California Berkeley, school of law where he was editor-in-chief of The California Law Review.

 John is one of the pioneers of electronic trading.
 He was a member of the team that wrote one of the world's first fully automated trading systems (SEATS) for the Australian Stock Exchange, which ran for almost 20 years.
 He led the team that wrote one of the world's first fully automated options trading systems (OATS) for ASX.
 In 1997, John saw his product CameronFIX become the world's number one FIX solution - the technology underlying electronic trading.
 He sold his company, Cameron Systems, to Orc Software in 2006, and served as CTO for three years.
 John was elected to the board of FIX Trading in 2010 by members of the international FIX community where he served until 2013.
 He joined the board of international software company IRESS in 2010 where he still serves.
 He is founder and director of Cameron Foundation which supports initiatives in the areas of health, education, human rights and disaster relief.
+In 2016 he started the Refugee Jobs Marketplace initiative and shortly after launched Talent Beyond Boundaries in Australia, funded by Cameron Foundation.
 He is a member of the Settlement Services Advisory Council which advises the Australian Government on migrant settlement and social cohesion, including humanitarian settlement.
 He works with Talent Beyond Boundaries on a pro bono basis.

 Erika Kelton has substantial experience and success representing US and international whistleblowers in cases brought under US whistleblower reward programs.
 She has won three SEC whistleblower awards for clients, including the largest SEC whistleblower award — more than $32 million awarded to an international whistleblower in a case involving massive securities fraud.
 She also secured for a separate client an SEC whistleblower award of more than $3 million.
 The SEC whistleblower awards to her clients total more than one-third of the whistleblower reward amounts the SEC has made.
 As an expert in whistleblower enforcement approaches, Ms. Kelton has consulted with the U.S. Congress, the Securities Exchange Commission, the Commodity Futures Trading Commission and the Internal Revenue Service on the establishment and workings of the agencies’ whistleblower programs.
 Both the SEC and the IRS have featured her as an invited speaker at internal conferences for their attorneys and investigators to discuss more effective ways to work with whistleblowers in enforcement matters.